 Key Stage 4

 At Key Stage 4 we offer two courses; a traditional GCSE and a vocational option.

 The first is GCSE AQA in Computer Science, this is a mixture of computer science theory and computing programming.

 The alternative course is a vocational course in Digital Information Technology.
 Students studying this specification learn all about exploring user interface design principles and project planning techniques, collecting, presenting and interpreting data and effective digital working practices.
 The course consists of 2 coursework units and 1 external exam.

 Key Stage 5

-We offer BTEC Level 3 in IT in our Sixth Form and it is a popular option.
-Subjects include communications and employability, computer systems, computer networks, E-commerce, digital graphics and multimedia design.
+We offer BTEC Level 3 National Extended Certificate in IT at Sixth Form and it is a popular option.
+Subjects include IT systems, database design, social media for business and web design.

-Students often enjoy getting involved with ICT outside of lessons too and we run many sessions including:
+Students often enjoy getting involved with Computing outside of lessons too and we run many sessions including:

-- ICT booster sessions – ICT staff are available throughout the week to support Key Stage 4 students to reach their maximum potential
+- Computer Science booster sessions – staff are available throughout the week to support Key Stage 4 students to reach their maximum potential

 - Programming club (dependant on the students this may be Kodu, Scratch or Python)